svikashk/docs/guide/import.md

 has_children: true
 ---

-# Import Projects to Zepel Squads
+# Import Projects to Zepel
 {: .no_toc }

 Move your projects from other project management tools as squads into Zepel, without loosing any data.